How to add Call-to-Action Buttons to your Facebook Page links

 The Call Now button

-This is the only CTA button that is interactive, meaning that it doesn't take the user to the site you shared.
-Instead, it will let the user dial the telephone number you provide in advance.
+Instead of taking the user to the link you shared, this CTA button will let the user dial the telephone number you provide in advance.
 If you select the "Call Now" option, another field will pop up where you can enter the telephone number you want to be called at.
 Keep in mind that your telephone number must start with the country code (i.e. 001 or +1 for U.S.A.), followed by the area code.
 Check out the following example.

 This is perfect if you're trying to sell a product on your site.
 See how the CTA button behaves when it's clicked on mobile (left) and from a computer (right)